 Anthropologist, professor and chef Claudia Serrato is the co-owner and co-founder of Cocina Manakurhini, a Native based food catering company that serves the Los Angeles and local regional community.
 She currently sits on multiple advisory boards to multiple food centered projects.
 Serrato’s string of academic degrees, a BA in Gender, Ethnicity and Multicultural Studies, a MA in Mexican American Studies, a MA in Anthropology, and a PhD to be completed summer 2018, inform her work on Indigenous cooking, cuisine and kitchen spaces across the United States.
 As a public scholar, Serrato speaks throughout various university campuses, cultural gatherings and community autonomous spaces on the importance on returning to one’s cultural heritage cuisines.
 She has also been invited to speak on radio shows such as Feminist Magazine on KPFK and Animal Voices at CFRO.
 Serrato also teaches knife skills, cooking and plating techniques and facilitates food demonstrations in intimate spaces.
 On her free time, Claudia enjoys learning about local regional wild plant foods, seed saving, growing food, writing about food, and cooking for her family.

 Jocelyn Ramirez is a vegan chef, college professor, yoga instructor, and advocate for healthy food access in her community.
 After many years in higher education, Jocelyn chose to pursue a new path in foodways related to culture and tradition.
 She has referenced traditional recipes passed down for generations within her family, and has explored new techniques using ingredients native to Los Angeles.
-Jocelyn founded Todo Verde in 2015 with a mission to create plant based food options inspired by traditional dishes and ingredients from Mexico and South America.
-Todo Verde’s menu sources local, fresh, and organically grown ingredients from local farmers and a mission based purchasing cooperative.
-Ramirez’s academic degrees include a BA in Fine Art and Design and an MBA in Business where she focused on entrepreneurship and marketing.
-She has also trained at the Matthew Kenney Culinary Institute specializing in plant based cuisine.
-Jocelyn has partnered with local nonprofit organizations to offer workshops ranging from healthy food demonstrations, social media strategies, and dialogues in relation to critical analysis of the industrial food system and traditional foodways.
-She now sits on the Leadership Board for the Los Angeles Food Policy Council.
+Jocelyn founded Todo Verde in 2015 with a mission to create delicious and healthy plant-based food inspired by her Mexican and South American roots for the Eastside community.
+As she continues to learn about the health benefits of nutrient dense food and healthy ecosystems, she offers knowledge on healthy living with the community through workshops, dialogues, food demonstrations, and speaking engagements in relation to critical analysis of the industrial food system and traditional foodways.
+Jocelyn’s background includes degrees in Fine Art, Design and Business and has also trained at the Matthew Kenney Culinary Institute.
+Her work has been featured in several press outlets including Los Angeles Magazine, Vice, Spotify, Buzzfeed, Smithsonian, Mitu, and more.
+She currently sits on the Culinary Advisory Board for Food Forward and the Leadership Board for the Los Angeles Food Policy Council.